Detecting Identification Failure in Moment Condition Models: Introduction

 In linear models, global identification amounts to a rank condition on the slope of the moments.
 This insight was used in pre-testing linear IV models for identification failure using a first-stage F-statistic or rank tests, \citet{Cragg1993}, \citet{Stock2005}, \citet{kleibergen2006}.
 Pre-tests based on the null of strong identification appear in \citet{Hahn2002} for linear IV and \citet{Inoue2011}, \citet{Bravo2012} for non-linear models.
 Pre-testing for strong identification could make size control difficult when the pre-test has low power.
 For non-linear models, \citet{Wright2003} uses a rank test and \citet{antoine2020} a distorted J-statistic to detect local identification failure. \citet{Arellano2012} develop a test for underidentification of a single coefficient.

 Given the impact of (near) identification failure on standard inferences, a large body of literature has developed identification robust tests.
 Much of the literature is concerned with inference on the full parameter vector, e.g. \citet{Anderson1949}, \citet{Stock2000}, \citet{Kleibergen2005}, \citet{Andrews2016}.
 Projection inference can be used to conduct subvector inference from these tests \citep{dufour1997}.
 Alternatively, Bonferroni methods combined with a $C(\alpha)$ test can be used, \citet{Chaudhuri2011}, \citet{andrews2017}.
 For homoskedastic linear IV models, \citet{guggenberger2012a} propose critical values for a subset Anderson-Rubin test which improve power over full projection inference.
 In the same setting, \citet{guggenberger2019} propose a data-driven choice of critical values based on a measure of identification strength of the nuisance parameters, and \citet{kleibergen2021} considers subvector conditional Likelihood-Ratio inference.
+This paper relies on the Anderson-Rubin statistic for inference, which is the simplest to implement.
+More powerful test statistics exist such as the conditional quasi-Likelihood Ratio.
+The main challenge there is in computing the critical values by simulation, which requires to repeatedly minimize non-linear and potentially multi-modal objective functions.\footnote{This is difficult for non-convex problems, see e.g. \citet[Section 1.6.2]{Nemirovsky1983} for the complexity of the minimization problem and \citet[p14-16]{Nesterov2018} for the practical implications and software limitations.}